The individual demand curve illustrates the price people are willing to pay for a particular quantity of a good.

 A shift to the right in the demand curve can occur for a number of reasons:

 - Advertising can increase brand loyalty to the goods and increase demand.
-For example, high spending on advertising by Coca Cola has increased global sales.
+For example, higher spending on advertising by Coca Cola has increased global sales.

-- An increase in the price of substitutes, e.g. if the price of Samsung mobile phones, will increase the demand for Apple iPhones – a major substitute for the Samsung.
+- Substitutes.
+An increase in the price of substitutes, e.g. if the price of Samsung mobile phones increases, this will increase the demand for Apple iPhones – a major substitute for the Samsung.

-- A fall in the price of complements.
+- Complements.
+A fall in the price of complements will increase demand.
 E.g. a lower price of Play Station 2 will increase the demand for compatible Play Station games.

 - Weather: In cold weather there will be increased demand for fuel and warm weather clothes.